tommady/deb-rust-hello/README.md

 1. write a Makefile
 1. follow the popsicle repo to modify the debian/rules file for rust
 1. run *debuild*
+1. register or login a (Launchpad account)[https://launchpad.net]
+1. register a GPG key for your account, I was using my Github GPG key for this

 referenced articles: